-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approves the License and Operating agreement between Sachem Central School District and SCOPE Education Services to provide a Science Enrichment Program at Tamarac Elementary School for children residing in the Sachem Central School District.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Volpe, seconded by Mr. Falco, and approved unanimously (6-0) to approve the License and Operating agreement between Sachem Central School District and SCOPE Education Services to provide a Science Enrichment Program at Tamarac Elementary School for children residing in the Sachem Central School District.
 SCOPE shall be permitted to use certain classrooms in the Tamarac Elementary School one hour before school begins with the dates to be mutually agreed upon.
 The School District shall provide space for the operation of the Program at no expense to SCOPE.
 The term of this agreement shall be for the period of September 1, 2018 through June 30, 2019.
 This agreement has been reviewed and approved by the school district's attorney."